MicrosoftDocs/azure-docs/articles/storage/common/storage-use-azcopy-v10.md

 > [!TIP]
 > **Prefer a graphical user interface ?**
 >
-> Try [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/), a desktop client that simplifies managing Azure Storage data, and **now uses AzCopy** to accelerate data transfer to and out of Azure Storage.
+> Try [Azure Storage Explorer](https://azure.microsoft.co/features/storage-explorer/), a desktop client that simplifies managing Azure Storage data, and **now uses AzCopy** to accelerate data transfer to and out of Azure Storage.
 >
 > Simply enable AzCopy feature in Storage Explorer under 'Preview' menu.
 Storage Explorer will then use AzCopy when uploading and downloading data to Blob storage for improved performance.
 > ![Enable AzCopy as a transfer engine in Azure Storage Explorer](media/storage-use-azcopy-v10/enable-azcopy-storage-explorer.jpg)
-> Learn more

 AzCopy v10 has a simple self-documented syntax.
 The general syntax looks as follows when logged into the Azure Active Directory: